bcap52/EdgeHAR-Efficient-Human-Activity-Recognition-Using-IMU-Sensors/README.md

 - The pipeline is architected to be modular.
 If new raw accelerometer data (50Hz) is collected from an edge device, it can be passed through this same feature engineering pipeline.
 - The model immediately classifies new feature vectors and is architecturally optimized to be ported to edge devices with minimal adaptation.

+## References
+ - We used the harth dataset as the foundation for this project available at: https://github.com/ntnu-ai-lab/harth-ml-experiments

   ##### Generative AI was used as a minor helping tool under the [Generative AI guidelines](https://github.com/mathworks/MATLAB-Simulink-Challenge-Project-Hub/wiki/Generative-AI-Guidelines)